 You can also train your own entity resolver using any medical terminology – like MedDRA or your organization’s custom ontologies.
 Check out this notebook to learn more about training from scratch.

 We have retrained, fine-tuned, and released new BioBERT-based versions of these 13 clinical named entity recognition models:

 Successful evidence-based medicine (EBM) applications rely on answering clinical questions by analyzing large medical literature databases.
 In order to formulate a well-defined, focused clinical question, a framework called PICO is widely used, which identifies the sentences in a given medical text that belong to these four components:

 Spark NLP now has a pretrained PICO Classifier that is trained with BioBERT embedding.

 text = “There appears to be no difference in smoking cessation effectiveness between 1mg and 0.5mg varenicline.” pico_lp_pipeline.annotate(text)['class'] >> “CONCLUSIONS”

 New Biomedical Named Entity Recognizers

-We have released three new biomedical NER models, trained with clinical embeddings.
+We have released three new NLP biomedical models for NER, trained with clinical embeddings.
 All of these are single entity models:

 - ner_bacterial_species – comprising of Linneaus and Species800 datasets)